USPTO 2015–2025 USPTO PatentsView US Corporation

 Portfolio overview

-Alabama Metal Industries Corporation has been granted 43 US utility patents between 2019 and 2025, placing Alabama Metal Industries Corporation at rank #7,520 across all assignees tracked by PlainPatent.
+Alabama Metal Industries Corporation has been granted 43 US utility patents between 2019 and 2025, placing Alabama Metal Industries Corporation at #7,516 of 50,000 across all assignees tracked by PlainPatent.
 This portfolio spans 8 distinct Cooperative Patent Classification (CPC) subclasses, averaging 8.5 claims per patent with primary concentration in E04F (FINISHING WORK ON BUILDINGS, e.g. STAIRS, FLOORS).
 As a US Corporation, Alabama Metal Industries Corporation is one of the more focused assignees in the PatentsView dataset.
-The composite Innovation Score of 33.9/100 blends portfolio volume, filing velocity, technology breadth, and claim depth into a single comparable measure drawn directly from USPTO PatentsView records.
+By volume, Alabama sits between Array Technologies, Inc. (43 patents, rank #7,516) and BAE Systems Bofors AB (43 patents, rank #7,524) - the closest US assignees by grant volume.
+The composite Innovation Score of 33.9/100 blends portfolio volume, grant velocity, technology breadth, and claim depth into a single comparable measure drawn directly from USPTO PatentsView records.

 patents